 The financial highlights table is intended to help you understand the Fund's financial performance for the period of the Fund's operations.
-The table below reflects information for the Fund's Class I shares.
 Certain information reflects financial results for a single Fund share.
 The total return in the table represents the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-This information for the Fund has been derived from the financial statements audited by Tait, Weller & Baker LLP, whose report, along with the Fund's financial statements, are included in the Fund's November 30, 2017 annual report, which is available upon request.
+This information has been derived from the financial statements audited by Tait, Weller and Baker LLP, whose report, along with the Fund's financial statements, are included in the Fund's November 30, 2020 annual report which is available upon request.